 Green Tea Extract

 Green tea extract contains catechins that are thought to have neuroprotective and cardioprotective effects as well as prevent obesity.
-It’s often marketed as a fat burner.
+It’s often marketed as a fat burner and often found in the best thermogenic fat burner supplements.
 Research shows that people who regularly drink green tea have slightly higher rates of fat oxidation than people who don’t drink green tea.

 Why is Post-Workout Nutrition Important?